padamupreti/smanga/README.md

 python manage.py migrate
 ```

-Finally, navigate into `uireader` and run the following to build the UI:
+Finally, navigate into `client` and run the following to build the UI:

 ```
 npm install